cnoe-io/website/blog/2024-11-11-intro-to-idpbuilder/index.md

 ## Conclusion

-idpBuilder simplifies creating and testing Internal Developer Platform Capabilties, solving common development and maintenance challenges.
+idpBuilder simplifies creating and testing Internal Developer Platform Capabilities, solving common development and maintenance challenges.
 It allows you to rapidly deploy functional solutions with minimal setup by offering consistency across development stages.

 However, idpBuilder isn't a one-size-fits-all solution.
 Organizations must assess their specific needs and existing infrastructure.
 While it's excellent for testing and development, production deployments may need further adjustments.